mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-The execution of the `twoEmployeesInTheOfficeWithLock` produces the expected output, which shows the two thread running concurrently:
+The execution of the `twoEmployeesInTheOfficeWithLock` produces the expected output, which shows the two threads running concurrently:

 ```
 16:35:58.921 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm going to take a break